openstack/rally/doc/specs/implemented/improve_atomic_actions_format.rst

  - Rename atomic actions into actions
  - Improve actions results format
- - Create a DB migartion that transforms results to new format
+ - Create a DB migration that transforms results to new format

 Dependencies
 ============